Generalized fibre sums of 4-manifolds and the canonical class: Definition of the generalized fibre sum

 \subsection{Isotopic gluing diffeomorphisms}

 Different choices of gluing diffeomorphisms $\phi$ can result in non-diffeomorphic manifolds $X(\phi)$.
 However, if $\phi$ and $\phi'$ are isotopic, then $X(\phi)$ and $X(\phi')$ are diffeomorphic.
-We want to determine how many different isotopy classes of gluing diffeomorphisms $\phi$ of the form above exist.
+We want to determine how many different isotopy classes of gluing diffeomorphisms $\phi$ of the form above exist (note that the manifold $X$ of course also depends on the choice of the embeddings $i_M$ and $i_N$ realizing the surfaces in $M$ and $N$ as the image of a fixed surface $\Sigma$).
 We first make the following definition: \begin{defn} Let $C\colon \Sigma\rightarrow S^1$ be the map used to define the gluing diffeomorphism $\phi$ in equation \eqref{equation for C}.
 Then the integral cohomology class $[C]\in H^1(\Sigma)$ is defined by pulling back the standard generator of $H^1(S^1)$.
 We sometimes denote $[C]$ by $C$ if a confusion is not possible. \end{defn} Suppose that

 are smooth maps which determine self-diffeomorphisms $\rho$ and $\rho'$ of $\Sigma\times S^1$ and gluing diffeomorphisms $\phi, \phi'\colon \partial \nu\Sigma_M\rightarrow \partial\nu\Sigma_N$ as before. \begin{prop} The diffeomorphisms $\phi,\phi'\colon \partial\nu\Sigma_M\longrightarrow \partial\nu\Sigma_N$ are smoothly isotopic if and only if $[C]=[C']\in H^1(\Sigma)$.
 In particular, if the maps $C$ and $C'$ determine the same cohomology class, then the generalized fibre sums $X(\phi)$ and $X(\phi')$ are diffeomorphic. \end{prop} \begin{proof} Suppose that $\phi$ and $\phi'$ are isotopic.
 The equation